 Welcome to the information webpage of the Medical Imaging Department of The Royal Children's Hospital (RCH).
 The department's team consists of radiologists, medical imaging technologists, medical resonance technologist, nuclear medicine technologists, sonographers,

 nurses, clerical staff, reception staff, and radiology assistants.

 The Medical Imaging Department is a specialised department that aims to provide the best possible medical imaging for children with minimal irradiation and discomfort.
 The imaging is performed with specialised paediatric techniques and modern equipment in the best possible surroundings.

 The department provides:-

-We also provide imaging services to assist surgeons and other doctors during some interventional and surgical procedures.
+We also provide imaging services to assist surgeons and other doctors during interventional and surgical procedures.

-The Medical Imaging Department is located on the Lower Ground level, near the Green lifts (in the East building).
+The Medical Imaging Department is located on the Lower Ground level, opposite the Green lifts (in the East building).

 The department has wireless digital and CR (Computerised Radiography) imaging systems for conventional X-rays.
 All other imaging modalities acquire the medical images in a digital format.
-Instead of viewing hard copy films by holding them up against light, the images are reviewed and reported on a high resolution computer monitors.
-Digital images are stored in a central location and readily viewed in the Medical Imaging Department, in the wards and even remotely by doctors needing to view images while away from the RCH campus.
+Digital images are stored in a central location and readily viewed in the Medical Imaging Department, in the wards and remotely by doctors away from the RCH campus.

-This department is mainly funded by government revenue.
+This department is primarily funded by government revenue.
 However, private patients will be billed for their examinations.
 This money is used for ongoing expenditure, research and new equipment.